DeepChoudhuri/VASPConvergeUtils/README.md

 k-spacing (required for integration over the Brilloiun zone), smearing width, etc. These calculations, while important, are extremely tedious, and expensive softwares can happily do them for you.

-As researcher who extensively uses DFT calculations, and a recent python-convert / aficionado / beginner, I took it as an opportunity to teach myself python while developing a code to solve a pertinent problem (atleast to me).
+As a researcher who extensively uses DFT calculations, and a recent python-convert / aficionado / beginner, I took it as an opportunity to teach myself python while developing a code to solve a pertinent problem (atleast to me).

 Purpose: